AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/templatetags.md

 <InlineAlert slots="text"/>

-A placeholder variable can only be applied to an input field of type string, number or boolean.<br/> Please refer to the **Arrays** section to use array as placeholder variable.<br/> Formatting applied to the placeholder variable in the document template will be retained in the output document.<br/>
+A placeholder variable can only be applied to an input field of type string, number or boolean.<br/> Please refer to the **Arrays** section to use array as a placeholder variable.<br/> Formatting applied to the placeholder variable in the document template will be retained in the output document.<br/>
 For more simplified styling and formatting for the placeholder tag from the input json data, please refer [styling and formatting](../document-generation-api/stylingformattingtags.md) section.